 In 1909 the Stoppelbein family moved to Atlanta, Georgia, where the father became a manager of an insurance company.

-In 1910 the father, General Joseph Lee Stoppelbein rode his horse in the Annual Memorial Day Parade in Atlanta, Georgia.
+In 1910 the father, General Joseph Lee Stoppelbein rode his horse in the Annual Memorial Day Parade in Atlanta, GA.

-In 1911 the Stoppelbein family left Atlanta and moved to Philadelphia, where they lived in Germantown at 425 East 18th Street.
+In 1911 the Stoppelbein family left Atlanta and moved to Philadelphia, where they lived in Germantown at 48 East Sedgwick Street.